INTERNATIONAL WAFFLE DAY

 The banner for International Waffle Day

-The History of National Waffle Day
+The History of International Waffle Day

 Types of Waffles Around the World